licesonw/deepmm/README.md

 # DeepMM

+## What is DeepMM?
-Multimodal deep learning package based on [keras](https://github.com/keras-team/keras) and [tensorflow](https://github.com/tensorflow/tensorflow) that uses both categorical and text-based features in a single deep architecture for regression and binary classification use cases.
+*DeepMM* is a multimodal deep learning package based on [keras](https://github.com/keras-team/keras) and [tensorflow](https://github.com/tensorflow/tensorflow) that combines representations of high-cardinality categorical features together with text-based features in a single deep learning architecture for regression and binary classification use cases.

-This model employs the idea of categorical entitiy embeddings (see [https://arxiv.org/abs/1604.06737]) for mapping highly sparse one-hot encoded categorical features into a latent low-dimensional features space, where similaries between features are properly encoded.
-The bi-interaction pooling operation (see [https://arxiv.org/abs/1708.05027]) is incorporated to account for second-order feature interactions.
+This model employs the idea of categorical entitiy embeddings (see [https://arxiv.org/abs/1604.06737]) for mapping highly sparse one-hot encoded categorical features into a latent lower-dimensional feature space.
+A *bi-interaction pooling* layer  (as proposed by He et al. 2017 [https://arxiv.org/abs/1708.05027]) is incorporated to account for second-order feature interactions.
 An LSTM-based sub-network is used to process the sequential text features.

 The architecture is oriented on other deep learning approaches for processing sparse features, such as:
 * He et al. (2017) *Neural factorization machines for sparse predictive Analysis* [https://arxiv.org/abs/1708.05027]